 It was only appropriate that Rebecca married in New Orleans.
 Though her family was living in Chicago at the time, and she had met her husband-to-be during a trip to Santa Monica, she grew up in the Crescent City and returned often.
 The Blair house was big enough to provide guest accommodations for Rebecca’s family during their stay in New Orleans.
 They arrived via a private coach from Chicago.

 The only attendant was best man Ralph J. Hope-Vere of England.
-He come in from the West Coast with Woodhouse on Wednesday.
+He came in from the West Coast with Woodhouse on Wednesday.
 Only a few close friends attended as guests.

 Woodhouse, 11 years older than his wife, served in the English army as a member of Lord Roberts’ Light Horse in the South African war.
 Newspaper accounts had nice things to say about Rebecca’s mother.
 “Mrs. Kruttschnitt also belongs to one of the aristocratic older families of the state.
 As Miss Minna Koch she was a great belle here until her marriage and always has been noted as one of the New Orleans greatest beauties.”